PaulDance/c-tsp-2a/DM/README.md

 to create the build files in the "bin" directory which can be something else of your choice of course.
 Then, to actually compile a certain target, run `cmake --build bin --target <target-name>`.

 If you don't have Clang installed or don't want to install it, you may use gcc or cc but you might have to change the warning options activated in the CMakeLists.txt file.

 ### Running tests

-Compile with `cmake --build bin --target tests` and then run `./bin/tests`.
+The target corresponding to the tests is simply called "tests", so compile with `cmake --build bin --target tests` and then run `./bin/tests`.